 This paper has presented a new method for analyzing the LEED intensity data from quasicrystal surfaces.
 The method consists of using periodic approximant structures as structure models instead of a slab having a long-range quasicrystal structure.
-This allows one to use existing LEED programs without modification, and without the severe approximations that are required for the qc slab model.
-The only significant approximation used in the approximant analysis is the structure model itself, as an approximation to the quasicrystal.
+This allows one to use existing LEED programs without modification, and without the severe approximations that are required for the QC slab model.
+The only significant approximation used in the approximation to the quasicrystal.
 By using periodic approximant structures with limited numbers of atoms in each unit cell, it is possible to allow the positions of every atom in the structure to be adjusted.
 The factors which limit the useful size of the approximant unit cell are the length of the experimental dataset and the amount of symmetry present in the unit cell.
 In the cases described here, the reflection symmetries in the H1 and B1 structures allowed a significant increase over the number of parameters that could be varied in those calculations compared to the H2 structure, even allowing for the fact that the H2 unit cell is larger.